 Spoiler alert: all of Tonga’s resorts are boutique.
-That’s right, you’ll struggle to find a resort that has more than 15 guest fales (Tongan bungalows) in total but since you were probably Googling boutique resorts in Tonga, we’re just here to provide.
-Here’s a list of some of our favourite boutique resorts in Tonga, including options from across all the major island groups so you can find something to suit your style.
+That’s right, you’ll struggle to find a resort that has more than 10 guest fales (bungalows) in total but since you were probably Googling boutique resorts in Tonga, we’re just here to provide.
+Here’s a list of some of our favourite boutique resorts in Tonga, including options from across all the major island groups.

 Note that Tonga is an ever-evolving country, especially when it comes to accommodation.
 With that in mind, some of the services accommodations provide are known to change without notice.
 If there is any information needing an update in the listings below, feel free to reach out!